XenitAB/azcagit/README.md

 YAML-files can contain one or more documents (with `---` as a document separator).
 As of right now, all files in the git repository path (configured with `--git-path` when launching `azcagit`) needs to pass validation for any deletion to occur (deletion will be disabled if any manifests contains validation errors).

+## Features

+- Synchronize git repository (using https only, public and private) to a specific resource group
+- Choose what folder in the git repository to synchronize
+- Trigger manual synchronization using CLI
+- Populate Container Apps secrets from Azure KeyVault
+- Populate Container Apps registries with default registry credential

 ## Frequently Asked Questions

 > What happens if a manifest can't be parsed?